ArgzaNew/ArgzaNew/README.md

 - 👋 Hi, I’m @ArgzaNew
 - I love playing Oneshot and Celeste
-- My favorite programing language is Java and Python (but somtimes i can code in C# or Lua)
+- Loving Python Java LaTeX and Lua
-- I'm acctually focus on the LÖVE framwork
+- I'm acctually focus on the LÖVE framwork and LaTeX

 <!---
 ArgzaNew/ArgzaNew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.